Who We Are

 The purpose of a lighthouse is to guide and provide safety to travelers: to keep them on the right course.
 That is the same purpose for our written vision and mission statements - to keep our church on course to glorify God in all we do.

-To glorify God by making disciples of Jesus Christ through life in a Biblical community where the Gospel of grace is powerfully taught and exhibited (1 Thess.
-1:2-5).
+We do this by making disciples of Jesus Christ through life in Biblical community where the Gospel of grace is powerfully taught and exhibited.

 The values of Living Hope are those things that we hold dearly - very broadly that is cleary the Scriptures.
 However, these values are broken down a bit more to give you an idea of what type of community we are.